‘Fortnite: Battle Royale’ Patch Drops Minigun After Delay

 — Fortnite (@FortniteGame) January 31, 2018

-Another important addition for PC gamers is a “3D Resolution” to the Video options menu.
+Another important addition for PC gamers is a “3D Resolution” setting in the Video options menu.
 Players will now be able to set the resolution of the game world separate from the user interface.
-Lowering the resolution can improve frame rate and even goes as low as a highly unrecommended 640×360.
+Lowering the resolution can improve frame rate, and it even goes as low as 640×360, although it is not recommended.

 Other notable Fortnite: Battle Royale additions include a “Controller Auto Run” option that can enable or disable the auto-run feature added in patch 2.3.0.
 That allowed controller users to autorun by double-clicking the left thumbstick.